vic4dev/WP_Informations/README.md

 This section describe how to install the plugin and get it working

-1. Download and upload the content of the zip (including the folder) to the '/wp-content/plugins/' directory.
+1. __Download and upload the content__ of the zip (including the folder) to the '/wp-content/plugins/' directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. __Activate__ the plugin through the 'Plugins' menu in WordPress.
-3. Visit the settings page 'WP information' to write your information according to your role
+3. Visit the settings page 'WP information' to __write your informations according to your role__.

 ## How does it work ?